-Why is Jasmine Essential Oil Used in Expensive Perfume?
+Why Is Jasmine Essential Oil Used in Expensive Perfume?

-It is a very sensual perfume, redolent of hot, moonlit nights, romance and seduction that suits confident, assured women; women who know they are sexy and beautiful.
+It is a very sensual perfume, redolent of hot, moonlit nights, romance and seduction, that suits confident, assured women—women who know they are sexy and beautiful.
 But is it just jasmine’s exotic floral scent that ensures that it is a key ingredient in some of the world’s most expensive perfumes?

-Jasmine is an evergreen, climbing shrub that is native to the temperate regions of northern India and China.
-It can grow to around thirty feet tall and has tiny, white star-like flowers and small dark green leaves.
+Jasmine is an evergreen climbing shrub that is native to the temperate regions of northern India and China.
+It can grow to around thirty feet tall and has tiny, white star-like flowers and small, dark green leaves.
 It was brought to Europe in the 16th century and is now also commercially cultivated in France, Spain, Japan, Morocco and Turkey.
-The name of this shrub comes from the Persian word ‘yasmin’ and it is also known as ‘Queen of the Night’ because it only releases its glorious fragrance once the heat of the day is over and the sun has gone down.
+The name of this shrub comes from the Persian word ‘yasmin,’ and it is also known as ‘Queen of the Night’ because it only releases its glorious fragrance once the heat of the day is over and the sun has gone down.

 The flowers are very delicate and are only picked at night to preserve the fragile scent.
-An experienced picker can harvest more than 10,000 blossoms in one night and the flowers are carefully placed in special baskets and processed as soon as possible to keep the valuable fragrance fresh.
+An experienced picker can harvest more than 10,000 blossoms in one night, and the flowers are carefully placed in special baskets and processed as soon as possible to keep the valuable fragrance fresh.

-Another reason this fragrance command such a high price is that it is extremely difficult to capture this rich floral note in a perfume.
-There are several species of the shrub used in perfumery, the most common being Royal Jasmine, also known as Catalonian or Spanish (Jasminum grandiflorum) and Jasmine absolute (Jasminum officinale).
+Another reason this fragrance commands such a high price is that it is extremely difficult to capture this rich floral note in a perfume.
+There are several species of the shrub used in perfumery, the most common being Royal Jasmine, also known as Catalonian or Spanish (Jasminum grandiflorum), and Jasmine absolute (Jasminum officinale).

 Aromatic essential plant oils have been used since mankind’s earliest history to help mask body odours, promote healing, for their relaxing properties and also by priests and shamans to help them journey through the spirit realms.
 What we now know as perfume was not invented until fairly recently in Europe when essential plant oils began to be blended with alcohol to create a fragrance.

-As essential oils have always been costly, this new process brought the price of perfume down and over time many fragrances began to be produced that contained none of the precious essential plant oil at all.
-During the 19th century scientists created synthetic forms of most essential plant oils and the age of modern, cheap scent was born.
+As essential oils have always been costly, this new process brought the price of perfume down, and over time many fragrances began to be produced that contained none of the precious essential plant oil at all.
+During the 19th century, scientists created synthetic forms of most essential plant oils, and the age of modern, cheap scent was born.

-And let’s be brutally honest, nothing smells worse than really cheap, tacky perfume.
+And let’s be brutally honest: Nothing smells worse than really cheap, tacky perfume.
 This is another reason why designer perfumes containing jasmine absolute oil cost so much—they really do smell good!
-They help to create a fragrance that is alluring, gorgeous, and classy; one that can be guaranteed to last from the moment you first spray it on until you go home at night trailing drooling men behind you.
+They help to create a fragrance that is alluring, gorgeous, and classy—one that can be guaranteed to last from the moment you first spray it on until you go home at night trailing drooling men behind you.